Ages 6 – 10

 Mid August: Season Information Released

 CVR will release all season information to Central California teams.
-This includes expo dates, updates on required actions for teams, training sessions, and more.
+This includes festival dates, updates on required actions for teams, training sessions, and more.

 August: Challenge Release